-Years ago, Dennis and I discovered a hole-in-the wall restaurant that served Middle-Eastern food.
+Many years ago, Dennis and I discovered a hole-in-the wall restaurant that served Middle-Eastern food.
 They served falafels, and they had several vegan items on the menu, so we found ourselves eating there often.
 One of our favorite dishes was the Fattoush Salad, which was loaded with fresh garden veggies and topped off with crunch pita chips.
-Somehow we had eaten at dozens of Middle-Eastern restaurants and hadn’t heard of Fattoush Salad before, but we now know that it’s a popular dish.
+Somehow we had eaten at dozens of Middle-Eastern restaurants and hadn’t heard of Fattoush Salad before.

 Sadly, that little restaurant is no longer there.
 We sometimes pick up a Fattoush Salad to go from one of local take out places now, but they’re never made quite right – they’re either drenched in too much dressing, the veggies aren’t fresh, or – gasp! – there are no pita chips.
 To remedy this, I’ve started making it myself.